-I’m all about repurposing my ingredients as of late, and nothing in my household is going to waste, especially any leftover roast chicken.
-A chicken carcass can be turned into a completely wonderful meal because the bones make an excellent broth, and any meat you may have left, can be shredded and added to a pot, for a delicious soup.
+I’m all about repurposing my ingredients, and nothing in my household goes to waste, especially any leftover roast chicken.
+A chicken carcass can be turned into a completely wonderful meal because the bones make an excellent broth, and any meat you may have left, can be shredded and added to a pot for a delicious soup.
 If you’re looking for a good place to start, check out some of my whole chicken recipes posted here on my blog and you’ll end up with not just one, but several meals for the week.

 1 red or white onion, diced

 1 clove garlic, minced

 1 bunch Lacinato, or any variety of kale

 8 cups chicken broth, made from carcass or store-bought